openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 gzread(buf: ArrayBuffer): Promise&lt;number&gt;

-Reads up to len uncompressed bytes from a file and decompresses them into buf.
+Reads a maximum of **len** uncompressed bytes from a file and decompresses them into the buffer.
+This API uses a promise to return the result.
+The number of uncompressed bytes that are actually read is returned.

 **Atomic service API**: This API can be used in atomic services since API version 12.